Caesar (band): Leaving Sparks

-Caesar played Noorderslag again in 1999 and received an Edison nomination for No Rest for the Alonely.
-For the Marlboro Flashback Tour the band played a set of Motown covers.
-In September Caesar flew to Chicago to work with infamous producer Steve Albini to record their third album, Leaving Sparks.
+In September Caesar flew to Chicago to work with producer Steve Albini to record their third album, Leaving Sparks.
 In the meantime an acoustic version of Before My Head Explodes was included on the collection cd Twee Meter Sessie NL 1.
 The band also plays a set on the accompanying TV show.
 Leaving Sparks is released in March 2000.

 Caesar

 In early 2001, after a break of a six months, Caesar starts recording demo tracks for their upcoming self-titled album.
 In May the band plays as support act for US musician Stephen Malkmus.
 A year later the fictional rockumentary Shooting Stars is released.
 Two years earlier the band had participated in a 12-day shoot, playing a famous Dutch pop group.
 This pop group is the main focus of this feature film directed by Ronen Abas and Guy Mel.

 Marien Dorleijn leaves Caesar in December to focus more on his main band Nimbus.
 He does play on the band's fourth album released in the following year.
 This self-titled album marks a return to the raucous and energetic sound of the band's debut album.
-In March and October the band visits the US, respectively playing at South By South West and the CMJ Music Marathon in New York.

-Side projects

-Caesar plays some shows in France in March 2004.
-Van Oosten composes music for 'Zoenen of Schoppen' (‘Kissing or Kicking’), a movie directed by Janice Pierre.
-The picture premieres at the Dutch Film Festival in Utrecht in September.
-Marit de Loos joins Solex on drums during their October tour in the US.

-During a self-proclaimed ‘sabbatical year’ the band actively pursues more side projects in 2005.
-Roald van Oosten starts Ghost Trucker with members of Alamo Race Track, Zoppo and Kopna Kopna.
-In January this band records a 3VOOR12-session at the Noorderslag festival.

-Van Oosten also writes and produces the music for the short film 'Brommermeisjes' by Janneke van Heesch.
-The film opens the Dutch Film Festival in October 2005.
-Van Oosten also produces music for 'Based on a True Story', a film by W. Stokman.

-Before My Band Explodes

-In November 2006 Caesar reconvenes for two try-out concerts for an oncoming tour in January and February.
-This tour coincides with the release of Before My Band Explodes.
-This retrospective album gives an overview of ten years of Caesar.